Practical-UVM-Step-By-Step/Practical-UVM-Step-By-Step/README.md

 All the directories  for the most part are organized using the approach below in all the examples for the testbenches.

 env  --> This contains all the environment container files.
-Any Register Abstraction RALF files are here. hdl  --> Usually contains the top level testbench include --> List of include files
+Any Register Abstraction RALF files are here.<br>
+hdl  --> Usually contains the top level testbench include --> List of include files
 README --> This file